jbcodeforce/jbcodeforce.github.io/docs/coding/tekton.md

 * Other task example to apply Kubernetes manifests ([apply-manifests](https://raw.githubusercontent.com/OpenShift/pipelines-tutorial/pipelines-1.4/01_pipeline/01_apply_manifest_task.yaml)) to deploy an image. or [update-deployment](https://raw.githubusercontent.com/OpenShift/pipelines-tutorial/pipelines-1.4/01_pipeline/02_update_deployment_task.yaml) task to path the application deployment with a new `image name:tag`.

-The tasks are by default tied to namespace. **ClusterTask** makes the task available in all namespaces
+The tasks are by default tied to namespace. **ClusterTask** makes the task available in all namespaces.

-* list the tasks defined in current project (Tasks are local to a namespace):
+* list the tasks defined in current project:

 ```sh
 tkn task list